Keibert Ruiz Preview, Player Props: Nationals vs. Mets

 Keibert Ruiz At The Plate

-- In 34.2% of his games this season, Ruiz has had at least one RBI.
-He's picked up more than one in 11.4% and driven in three or more of his team's runs in four contests.
+- Ruiz has driven in a run in 39 games this year (33.9%), including 13 games with more than one RBI (11.3%).
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.